Creating a Private Retreat: How to Choose the Perfect Accent Recliner for Your Bedroom

 How to Measure Your Bedroom: A Pre-Purchase Checklist

-Before browsing styles, you must verify the physical limits of your room.
-Use this checklist to ensure your chosen chair won't block daily movement:
+Before browsing styles, it is helpful to verify the physical limits of your room.
+Use this checklist as a guide to ensure your chosen chair won't block daily movement:

 - [ ] Measure Available Width: Most bedroom-scale recliners range from 25 to 32 inches wide.
-Ensure you have at least 2-3 inches of "breathing room" on either side of the chair's widest point.
+Aim for at least 2-3 inches of "breathing room" on either side of the chair's widest point.

-- [ ] Check Fully Reclined Depth: This is the most common oversight.
+- [ ] Check Fully Reclined Depth: This is a common oversight.
 A chair may only be 35 inches deep when upright but can extend to 60-70 inches when fully reclined.
 Measure from the wall to ensure it won't hit the bed frame.

-- [ ] Verify Path Clearances: Ensure there is a 24 to 36-inch path between the chair (in both positions) and the bed, closet doors, or entryways.
+- [ ] Verify Path Clearances: Aim for a 24 to 36-inch path between the chair (in both positions) and the bed, closet doors, or entryways.

 - [ ] Test Door/Drawer Swings: Open your closet doors and dresser drawers fully to ensure the chair doesn't create a collision zone.